 Street food is delicious and very cheap.
-It’s available in the weekly fresh and night markets, as well as in permanent fairs such as Chaweng Walking Street.
-Local Thai restaurants are also at hand all around Samui.
-They serve the favourite Thai dishes such as pad Thai (fried noodles) or kway teow (noodle soup) for about 60 baht per plate.
+It’s available in weekly fresh and night markets, as well as in permanent fairs such as Chaweng Walking Street.
+Local Thai restaurants serve classic Thai dishes such as pad thai (stir-fried noodles) or kway teow (noodle soup) for about 60 baht per plate.

 Visit free attractions

-Travel around by Songthaew
+Travel around by songthaew

-Shop at Tesco for snacks and drinks
+Shop at Tesco Lotus for snacks and drinks

 Shop at night markets for souvenirs

-Night markets and walking streets are really great places to visit.
-Some of them are held once a week while some others are opened daily – Chaweng Walking Street for instance.
-You’ll find there a tremendous choice of souvenirs – t-shirts, handicrafts, sunglasses and much more - at very interesting prices.
+Night markets and walking streets are really great places to visit in Koh Samui.
+Some take place once a week while others are opened daily, such as the Chaweng Walking Street.
+You’ll find there a tremendous choice of souvenirs – shirts, handicrafts, sunglasses and much more - at very interesting prices.

-Withdraw Large Amounts from ATMs
+Withdraw large amounts from ATMs

-Therefore, it’s a good move to use ATMs as rarely as possible by withdrawing larger amounts once or twice during your holiday.
-Another tip is to avoid to pay with your credit card in shops, as an additional 3% fee is added to your bill.
+Therefore, it’s a good move to use ATMs as rarely as possible.
+Try withdrawing large amounts once or twice during your holiday.
+Another tip is to avoid paying with your credit card in shops, as an additional fee will be added to your bill.

-Common sense and keeping an eye opened are the best way to not fall into the traps set by dishonest people.
-Crime is rather uncommon in Samui but, as one of the prime holiday destinations in Thailand, it naturally attracts a few con artists.
+Common sense and vigilance are the best way to not fall into the traps set by dishonest people.
+Crime is rather uncommon in Koh Samui but, as one of the prime holiday destinations in Thailand, it naturally attracts a few con artists.
 Just be cautious with your money and belongings.

-Travel in the Low Season
+Travel in the low season

-Stay at One of the Quiet Beaches
+Stay at one of the quiet beaches

 Most of the time, prices increase with the popularity of a destination.
-The prime resort towns in Samui, such as Chaweng, Lamai, Bophut, and Maenam, are generally more expensive to stay in than smaller and less-sought-after beaches.
+The prime resort towns in Koh Samui, such as Chaweng, Lamai, Bophut, and Maenam, are generally more expensive to stay in than smaller and less-sought-after beaches.